 The San Francisco Bay Area hills are spotted with numerous parks where one can hike or picnic, often with great views of the rolling countryside or even the ocean.
 Black Diamond Mines Regional Preserve east of San Francisco has another secret worth a traveler’s exploration: the Rose Hill Cemetery dating back to the Gold Rush.

-HI Travel Tales loves to explore old cemeteries.
+We love to explore old cemeteries.
 There is something that gets the imagination going when you see ornate markers for entire young families and small tidy headstones for babies and children.
 You wonder about how tough life was in the 1850s, ‘60s ad ‘70s during and after the era when those seeking riches pouring from the hills dared to journey across our country.
 They were often quite disappointed, died young or otherwise fell ill.

 Black Mines park offers camping, picnicking – and Gold Rush history